This blog post is part of a multi-part article series designed to help business owners and non-technical users grow and succeed online.

 (WordPress Market Share.
 Source: w3techs.com)

-In fact, more and more websites and blogs are now powered by the WordPress CMS platform.
+In fact, more sites are now being built on the WordPress CMS application.

-WordPress is so popular, that keeping up with statistics on WordPress is quite difficult because the numbers change so often.
+WordPress is so popular, that keeping up with the latest statistics on WordPress is very difficult because the data changes so often.

 (Source: https://wordpress.org/download/counter)

-Note: The above figures represents only the most recent version of WordPress.
-Around one third of all current users have not yet updated their sites to the latest release …
+Note: The above download number represents only the most recent version of WordPress.
+Around one third of all current users have not yet updated their sites to the latest version …

-Even as this post was being written, the number of downloads has already increased.
-If you were to click on the link above and visit the WordPress download counter page, you should expect to see a much higher download number … perhaps even a different version, as the WordPress community continually updates the software to fix security issues and bugs, and add new or improved features.
+As this post was being written, the number of downloads has already grown.
+If you were to click on the link above and visit the WordPress download counter site, you will see a much higher number of downloads … perhaps even a newer version, as the WordPress development community continually updates the software to fix security issues and bugs, and add new or improved features.

-Speaking of updates, WordPress has made available over one hundred new updates since 2003 …
+Speaking of updates, WordPress has made available over one hundred new software versions in its first 11 years of existence …

-(Over 100 new versions of WordPress have been made available in its first 11 years)
+(Over one hundred new versions of WordPress have been made available in its first 11 years)

-An interesting fact, is that all major WordPress version releases are traditionally named after well-known Jazz musicians, eg:
+An interesting fact, is that all major WordPress upgrades have a tradition of being named in honor of Jazz music artists, eg:

 - v.2.0 = Duke Ellington (December 31, 2005),